-Complete installation
+To perform a Complete installation

-- 1. Select the Complete option to install all components (MPI: Message Passing Interface and JMS servers: Job Queue Server and Job Processing Server). - Click Next > and, if desired, change the installation directory.
+- 1. Select the Complete option to install all components (MPI and JMS servers: Job Queue Server and Job Processing Server). - Click Next > and, if desired, change the installation directory.
 No further selections are needed to setup JMS in the remainder of the installation. - 3.
 Click Next > to review the installation settings. - 4.
 Click Next > to install the components. - 5.
-When the installation is complete, use the Restart now checkbox to indicate whether or not to reboot the computer at this time or not and click Finish. - Note: To complete the installation, the system on which the JMS component(s) are installed must be rebooted.
+The system on which the JMS component(s) are installed must be rebooted.
+Once the Phoenix installation is complete, use the Restart now checkbox to indicate whether to reboot the computer at this time or not and click Finish.